 “45 Minutes From Hollywood is interesting for about 45 seconds”.

-It’s the kind of film you re-visit once in a blue moon, for posterity’s sake, but then you quickly realise why it’s not on regular rotation.
-It was nice to see it again, for posterity’s sake, but I have to admit, it’s not a film I’ll be watching again in a hurry.
+It’s the kind of film you re-visit once in a blue moon, for posterity’s sake, but then you quickly realise why you haven’t had it on regular rotation.
+It’s nice to see it, now and again, for posterity’s sake, but I have to admit, it’s not a film I’ll be watching again in a hurry.

 Do share your thoughts in the comments.
 Maybe I’m being too critical…?!